Where | San Piero (Campo nell'Elba) – Piazzale Belvedere |

-, was thanks to the church.
-Many alterations have been carried out over the centuries, and although it is considered simply one of the many Roman churches in Elba, both its characteristic two naves of the same width and its two apses date it back to the XI and X centuries.
+Over the centuries, the building has undergone numerous alterations.
+Although it is considered one of the many Romanesque churches of Elba, its characteristic layout with two equal-width naves and two apses dates back to the 9th and 10th centuries.

 Infoelba non si assume alcuna responsabilità per l'uso di marchi e slogan usati dagli inserzionisti e per eventuali errate indicazioni.